-If alerts notification will go through SNMP, you must configure SNMP settings.
+If alert notifications go through SNMP, you must configure SNMP settings.
 Administrators can view Alerts sent via SNMP in the Dashboard, accessed by clicking the icon.
-For more information, see the SWG Management Console Reference Guide.
+For more information, see the SWG Help.

 You can also enable and configure alert notifications if certain security thresholds are passed by incoming or outgoing traffic.